Rodman gun: Rifled versions

 These conversions were not viewed favorably and were primarily seen as cheap stopgaps until modern breech-loading rifles could be developed and emplaced.
-However, the 8-inch converted rifle was widely deployed in fortifications constructed in the 1870s, and remaining in service until 1905.
+However, the 8-inch converted rifle was widely deployed in fortifications constructed in the 1870s, and remained in service until 1905.

 Confederate copies

-In 1859 Joseph R. Anderson of the Tredegar Iron Works, Richmond, Virginia and Junius L. Archer of the Bellona Foundry, Midlothian, Virginia (the only two gun foundries then operating in what would become the Confederacy) failed to adopt the Rodman technique of hollow casting, and as result the U.S. Army cancelled contracts with both firms for casting columbiads.
+In 1859 Joseph R. Anderson of the Tredegar Iron Works in Richmond, Virginia, and Junius L. Archer of the Bellona Foundry in Midlothian, Virginia (the only two gun foundries then operating in what would become the Confederacy), failed to adopt the Rodman technique of hollow casting, and as result the US Army cancelled contracts with both firms for casting columbiads.
 Therefore, at the outbreak of the war, southern foundries were not capable of casting guns using the Rodman method.

 The Confederates used solid cast 8-inch and 10-inch columbiads that resemble Rodman guns.
 A closer examination of these Confederate columbiads reveals that they have a straighter cylindrical contour between the trunnions and the breech as opposed to the sweeping continuous curve of the Rodman gun.
 The Confederate columbiads have longer trunnions that were intended for use with heavy wooden carriages.
 The Union gun were designed to be mounted in iron carriages with thinner cheeks, permitting shorter trunnions.
 The exteriors of the Confederate columbiads are rough, not having been finished on a lathe as were their Union counterparts.

-On November 14, 1864, and February 20, 1865, Anderson cast two 12-inch columbiads using the Rodman method at the Tredegar Iron Works.
+On November 14, 1864, and February 20, 1865, at the Tredegar Iron Works, Anderson cast two 12-inch columbiads using the Rodman method.
 The guns were made too late and were never finished or mounted.